Here are the fuel prices in Delhi, Mumbai, Kolkata, Chennai, Bengaluru, Hyderabad, check here | ExBulletin

 Here are the fuel prices in Delhi, Mumbai, Kolkata, Chennai, Bengaluru, Hyderabad, check here

-Gasoline and Diesel Prices Today: Gasoline and diesel prices were unchanged across the country for the 17th day in a row on Wednesday September 22, 2021.
-The prices of major automotive fuels were last revised on September 5 when gasoline prices and diesel were reduced by 15 paise per liter. each in the nation’s capital.
+Gasoline and Diesel Prices Today: Gasoline prices were revised for the first time in 23 days while diesel prices were increased for the third day in a row on Tuesday, September 28, 2021.
+In the nation’s capital, gasoline prices increased by 20 paise while that of diesel increased by 25 paise. .

-The price of petrol in Delhi is Rs 101.19 per liter while that of diesel is Rs 88.62.
-In Mumbai, gasoline currently costs Rs 107.26, while diesel sells for Rs 96.19, according to data available on the Indian Oil Corporations website.
+Following the latest price revision, gasoline in Delhi is now selling at 101.39 rupees a liter while diesel now sells for 89.57 rupees.
+In the financial capital Mumbai, the price of oil now stands at 107.47 rupees while diesel currently costs Rs 97.21, data available on the website of Indian oil companies showed.

 In India, fuel prices differ from state to state based on local taxes (VAT) and transportation costs.
 Apart from this, the central government imposes an excise tax on automotive fuels.